JulianC775/javascript_notes/projects/auto_clicker/overview.md

     *   A function `toggle_clicking()` that flips the `is_running` flag and updates the GUI status label.
     *   A function `on_press(key)` for the listener.
 Checks if the pressed key matches the configured hotkey.
 If yes, call `toggle_clicking()`.
     *   A function `start_hotkey_listener()` to run the `pynput.keyboard.Listener` in a separate thread.
-    *   Mechanism for the "Set Hotkey" button: Temporarily stops the main listener, starts a temporary listener that records the next keypress, updates the hotkey setting, and restarts the main listener.
+    *   Mechanism for the "Set Hotkey" button:
+        *   Temporarily stops the main listener.
+        *   Starts a temporary listener that records the next keypress.
+        *   Updates the hotkey setting.
+        *   Restarts the main listener.
+        *   Crucially, upon entering the "listening" state for a new hotkey, all other interactive GUI elements (especially text input fields like click interval) should be temporarily disabled or unfocused.
+This prevents any key presses intended for the hotkey from being accidentally entered into other fields.
+Once the hotkey is set or the action is cancelled, these elements should revert to their normal state.
 5.  **State Management:**
     *   Use a global boolean variable (`is_running`) controlled by the hotkey/button.
     *   Ensure thread safety if needed, although simple flag toggling might be okay here.